Marei33/GradSP/README.md

 - Refer to the `multidimensional` directory for notebooks showing the optimization process fitting two P-splines.

-- Directory `big-data` contains the optimization of a neural P-spline when having a huge dataset where batching is needed.
+- The directory `big-data` contains the optimization of a neural P-spline when having a huge dataset where batching is additionally needed.